 The actors reveled in the dramatic scenes.
 In the “Sherlock Behind 221B” discussion of “The Six Thatchers”, Cumberbatch is shown going through the choreography of a fight scene.
 Noting how much he enjoys doing physical stunts, like fights, the actor enthused that “It’s nice to see Sherlock being physical and vicious.”
 He later adds that Season Four “redefines what we know of Holmes and Watson.”
 For the leads, playing different emotions or physically demanding scenes are a treat, which they hoped the audience would enjoy.
 As Freeman anticipates in the “Script to Screen” extra, the audience should be “blown away” by Season Four, a sentiment the writers took quite seriously.

 The Deconstruction of Sherlock Holmes

-Moffat and Gatiss quite literally blow away; props and settings explode nearly as often as detonating relationships.
-Season Four features, in addition to fight scenes, Sherlock breaking through a glass door, John and Sherlock being blown through the windows of 221B after a horrific (and cheesily filmed) explosion and an exploding car.
+Moffat and Gatiss blow things away; props and settings explode nearly as often as detonating relationships.
+Season Four features, in addition to fight scenes, Sherlock breaking through a glass door, John and Sherlock being blown through the windows of 221B after a horrific (and cheesily filmed) explosion, and an exploding car.